 For example, the Lectron V-BOX is a Level 2 charging station that provides up to 240V and 48A of power.
 It charges at 11.52 kWh and can fully charge an EV at home in less than six hours.

 DC fast chargers use DC power instead of AC power.
 Because they require so much power, you rarely see one in residential areas.
 These are mostly found in charging stations and home installation is unlikely.

 What types of electric vehicle charging stations are there?

 There are three types of electric vehicle charging stations ranging from the basic to the more complex, depending on the amount of power it can give.

 A Level 1 charging station is the simplest and has the slowest charging speed of the three.
-Most EVs come with a Level 1 electric car charger which you can simply plug into your standard outlet.
-While convenient and low-cost, the bad news is this charging cable uses 110-120-volt AC power, so expect slow charging.
+Most EVs come with a Level 1 electric car charger, which you can simply plug into your standard outlet.
+Despite its convenience and affordability, the downside of using this charging cable is that it operates on 110-120-volt AC power, which may result in slow charging speeds.

 It’s limited to just 4 to 6 miles of range per hour, which could be enough for your daily commutes.
 If you have an EV with 200 miles of range, it will take around 35 to 50 hours to fully charge.

 Level 2 charging uses connectors that are plugged into 240-volt outlets that are typically used for washers and dryers.
 Tesla wall connectors are an example of Level 2 chargers.
 There are portable ones that you can just plug directly into a three-pronged outlet.
 You probably have the outlet and circuit in your laundry room, but unplugging your washing machine every time your car’s battery needs a recharge could be inconvenient.